sarabjitpnf/setup-a-fully-client-side-blog-in-minutes-with-cms-js/posts/2014-07-19-getting-started-with-yeoman-and-grunt.md

 title:  "Getting Started with Yeoman & Grunt"
 ---

+Does the edit appear when in GitHub mode?

 Why use Grunt?
 In one word: automation.
 The less work you have to do when performing repetitive tasks like minification, compilation, unit testing, linting, etc, the easier your job becomes.
 After you've configured it, a task runner can do most of that mundane work for you—and your team—with basically zero effort.

 <!--more-->